 - Mary I: 2nd Floor, Rooms 202, 203, & 205

 - Mary I: 3rd Floor, Rooms 302, 304, & 305

 - Mary I: 4th Floor, Rooms 404 & 405

-Located in the Knowledge Market, this rooms houses the Data inquiry Lab but is reservable outside of regular hours, 10am - 4pm.
+Located in the Knowledge Market, this room is reservable outside regular Knowledge Market hours.